-Both the interior and exterior part of your car needs to be cleaned on a regular basis, this doesn’t only make your car easy on the eyes but also boosts its resale value.
+Both the interior and exterior part of your car need to be cleaned on a regular basis, this doesn’t only make your car easy on the eyes but also boosts its resale value.
 Use a vacuum cleaner on the interior and a clean rag to dust the dashboard.
-Wash the carpet mats in the vehicle’s interior with a detergent or brush and spread under the sun to dry.
+Wash the carpet mats in the vehicle’s interior with a detergent or brush and lay them out under the sun to dry.

 These simple car maintenance tips, will keep your vehicle in great condition.
 You should still stay diligent and be on the lookout if any issues arise and visit your Auto Repair Shop for regular inspections to keep everything in check.

 Autowerks of Plano makes getting your regularly scheduled vehicle maintenance a breeze.
 Give Chad a call today to schedule an appointment at (214) 682-2080.